GonzoMinotavar/Exercise-Repo/README.md

 # Exercise-Repo
-This project will contain...Repostory made for exercise.
+This project will contain...
+Repostory made for exercise.
+Hello, again!!!!